emqx/emqx-docs/en_US/messaging/mqtt-topic-rewrite.md

 :::

 :::tip

-When rewriting topics for client-side _subscribe/unsubscribe_ operations on shared subscription topics, it only applies to {filter}.
+Topic rewriting only applies to the actual topics when it comes to client subscriptions/unsubscriptions for shared subscription topics.
+In other words, it only affects the portion of shared subscription topics after removing the prefix `$share/<group-name>/` or `$queue`.

-For example, when _subscribing/unsubscribing_ to the shared subscription topic filter `$share/group/t/1` or `$queue/t/2`, it only attempts to match and rewrite `t/1` or `t/2`.
+For example, when a client subscribes/unsubscribes to a shared subscription topic filter like `$share/group/t/1` or `$queue/t/2`, it will only attempt to match and rewrite `t/1` or `t/2`, ignoring `$share/group/` and `$queue/`.

-For more information on shared subscriptions and `$queue`, please refer to [Shared Subscriptions](./mqtt-shared-subscription).
+For more information about shared subscriptions and `$queue`, please refer to [Shared Subscriptions](./mqtt-shared-subscription).

 :::

 ## Configure Topic Rewrite Rules